Piyushraj2510/Customer-Segmentation-using-K-Means/README.md

-# 📊 Data-Driven Customer Segmentation Using K-Means Clustering
+# 📊 Data-Driven Customer Segmentation Using K-Means Clustering Algoritm

 This project leverages **K-Means Clustering** to segment customers based on their behavioral and demographic data, helping businesses to better understand their customer base and personalize marketing strategies.